itsakc-me/piecetree/README.md

 - `getRedoSize()`: Returns the size of redo stack.
 - `setMaxUndoLevels(int maxLevels)`: Sets the maximum number of undo levels.
 - `getMaxUndoLevels()`: Returns the maximum number of undo levels.
-- `addUndoRedoListener(UndoRedoListener listener)`: Adds a listener for undo/redo events.
+- `addUndoRedoListener(UndoRedoManager.UndoRedoListener listener)`: Adds a listener for undo/redo events.
-- `removeUndoRedoListener(UndoRedoListener listener)`: Removes a listener from the List of UndoRedoManager.
+- `removeUndoRedoListener(UndoRedoManager.UndoRedoListener listener)`: Removes a listener from the List of UndoRedoManager.

 ### Snapshots
 - `createSnapshot()`: Captures the current state.